 While many parents focus on the time-sharing aspect of parental responsibility, building a healthy, loving relationship with your children is only half of the equation.
 Even more important is ensuring that their basic needs are met by providing suitable financial support.
 As a parent of a minor child, it is your responsibility to provide your fair share.
 Our Florida child support lawyers focus on ensuring both parents contribute to the financial well-being of the child so that all of their needs are effectively met.

-If you are currently seeking to obtain a child support order to assist with expenses or looking to understand your potential support obligation, John Buchmiller & Associates, LLC is ready to assist you with dedicated, quality legal guidance.
+If you are currently seeking to obtain a child support order to assist with expenses or looking to understand your potential support obligation, Davis and Associates, Attorneys at Law is ready to assist you with dedicated, quality legal guidance.